mandober/js-data-structures/linked-list/README.md

 # Linked List

-[Linked list](https://en.wikipedia.org/wiki/Linked_list "wikipedia"), or more precisely singly-linked list is a linear collection of data elements, called nodes, where each node is composed of data (payload) and a reference (link) to the next node in the sequence.
+Linked list is a collection of data elements, called nodes, where each node contains data and a reference to the adjacent nodes in the collection.

+## Characteristics

+Unlike arrays, nodes need not be contiguous in the memory, they can be anywhere in the heap.
+Random access to the list is not possible - the list must be searched from the starting node until the end (or until the value is found).

+## Methods
+Appending new node is achieved by traversing the list, finding the last node and inserting a new one.

+## Types of linked lists

+## Lists

-The first node, referred as "head", provides access to the whole list; the "tail" refers to either the rest of nodes, or only to the final node.
-The final node in the list points to `null`.
+The first node, referred as "head", provides access to the whole list; the "tail" refers to either the rest of nodes, or, more commonly, only to the final node.
+The final node in the list is points to `null`.

 > Linked list is found in JavaScript: prototype chain is a form of linked list, where an object (node) has properties (data) and the `__proto__` (next) property that points (links) to the next object.
 The final node in the list, `Object.prototype`, points to null.